lara-martin/NLP-class/homeworks/hw3.md

  b.
 (6 pts, 2 pts each) How does it affect the generation?

 ## What to turn in
-* The ipynb file with all of your prompts and the code that you used for evaluation
+* The code that you used for evaluation
-* A pdf with the answers to your questions and the output from the prompts
+* A document with the answers to your questions, all of your prompts, and the output from the prompts

 # Grading
 <div class="alert alert-warning" markdown="1">